piravp/series-manager/README.md

 ### Known issues
 * Manually adding series has not been implemented yet.
-* Pressing `More info` on a series in `Search` doesn't do anything - not yet implemented.
 * Sometimes opening the `HomeDetailsModal` doesn't fetch the details.
 The current fix is to close and re-open the modal (may require several attempts).
 * The list view in `Home` shows two empty items even though list is empty.